zaiisao/Documentation/en/Video/web_prepare.md

 >   - Safari on iOS 12.1.4 or later.
 >   - Safari 12.1 or later on macOS.
 > - The Agora Web SDK v2.5 or later also supports Chrome 49 on Windows XP.
+> - The Agora Web SDK v2.7 or later also supports Edge on Windows 10, see [Edge support](https://docs.agora.io/en/Agora%20Platform/websdk_how_to#edge) for details.

 2. Open the ports and whitelist the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
 3. Understand the limitations in [Known Issues](../../en/Video/release_web_video.md) and [FAQ](../../en/Video/websdk_related_faq.md).